Waikawa Beach is a safe and serene spot in the sun. It’s a hidden treasure, not known by many, but a true taonga for those who live or visit here.

 Pay online to account 03 0667 0268929 000.
 Please include your name and beach address so we know who’s paid.
 There’s not a lot of space on the bank form, so it also helps if you email email@example.com with your name, beach address, postal address, email address and date of payment so we can make sure our records are completely up to date.

-Or, post a cheque to E White, PO Box 30309, Lower Hutt.
+We’re sorry but we can no longer accept cheques.
 However you pay your subscription be sure to include your beach address and name.

 Rules Of The Waikawa Beach Ratepayers Association